lljsnsnm-alt/multivariate-household-power-forecasting/README.md

 ## Acknowledgement

-This report and project documentation were partially assisted by ChatGPT for language polishing and organization.
+This project documentation was partially assisted by ChatGPT for language polishing and organization.
 The data preprocessing, model training, result recording, and analysis were completed by the author.
 ```